Speed Champions January 1, 2026

 Dark Bluish Gray

-The one part worth flagging with some concern is the Zipline, 22L with 2 Connectors, Flexible
+The one part worth flagging with some concern is the Zipline 22L Black Zipline 22L Zipline 22L with 2 Connectors Flexible

 Black

 .
 This rubber piece forms the cable runs along the sides of the car.
-Rubber parts that need to hold a specific shape tend to sag or deform over time in storage or display.
-Grabbing a spare bag when you buy the set is probably a smart move.
+Rubber parts that need to hold a specific shape tend to sag or deform over time in storage or on display.

 The Build Experience